Eczbek/xieite/docs/namespaces/concepts/arithmetic.md

 &nbsp;

 ## Description
-Specifies that a type is integral, floating point, or boolean.
+Specifies that a type is an integer or floating point.

 &nbsp;